 As budgets shrink.
 Do you think we will continue to see a distinction between Editor/Motion Designer/Colorist?

-So I think the lines are blurred more and more for each new version of software.
-That’s great for some jobs – but for other productions it may be a disaster.
-No one can be an expert in all those fields, so we end up doing OK work that could actually be much better if the work was split between experts in each field.
+I think the lines are blurred more and more for each new version of software.
+That’s great for some jobs, but for other productions, it may be a disaster.
+No one can be an expert in all those fields, so we end up doing okay work that could actually be much better if the work was split between experts in each field.
 On high-end productions, the distinctions will be there for a long time, but for productions with smaller budgets, they will eventually be almost gone.

 Any advice you can give to an editor or video producer that is just getting started?